vkr-vavilla/vkr-vavilla/README.md

 - Worked on MCP-PMT detectors and analog signal timing systems for long-baseline neutrino experiments.
 - Assisted in high-voltage testing, calibration, and timing analysis.

-### 🛠️ High-Voltage System Prototyping | UTA Research Institute (UTARI)
+### 🔹 UTA Research Institute (UTARI)
+- Contributed to prototyping and stress-testing advanced sensor modules and high-voltage diagnostic systems.
-- Assisted in hardware prototyping and reliability analysis for embedded and sensor-based systems.
+- Participated in engineering simulations and lab analysis for mission-critical electronics.

 ---